The orchestra of trees performing in front of me guided by a strong breeze speaks to me of time, liberation, strength and beauty, without any word.

 From happiness to despair – any sensation we experience is beyond words, for language is a shell.

 Words diminish the intensity of sensations.
-We moan and groan in pleasure and pain.
+We moan and groan in pleasure and pain, needless of words.
 Our stories described through words are always incomplete.

 Subconsciously we make decisions all the time.
 We do not really think in words when we perform spontaneous actions.
 Words are for complex ideas.